 - Select your GoPro network and enter the WPA2passcode.

 - Click Connect to set up Wifi camera for Windows.

 Once done, your GoPro is ready to transfer footage to your Keenai application.

 Wrapping it up

-GoPro creates its own Wi-Fi hotspot and can be used to connect to external devices like mobile and laptop to control the camera, import files and preview the live streamings via your device.
-When you connect your mobile devices from GoPro App to GoPro Wifi network, you can check the previews what GoPro can see directly on the phone.
+GoPro creates its own Wi-Fi hotspot and can be used to connect to external devices like mobile and laptops to control the camera, import files and preview the live streamings via your device.
+When you connect your mobile devices from GoPro App to GoPro Wifi network, you can check the previews that GoPro can see directly on the phone.
 This is very useful to control your camera and adjust to the object that you want to record on the video by simply looking at the phone.
 The smartphone links to the GoPro HTTP server to access files.

 However, in this case, you need to transfer the footages you get on your mobiles to your computer to edit files and create a complete work.
 One drawback is that The double compression involved in the whole process may diminish the picture quality.
 The other alternative would be to direct connect GoPro to your desktop.

 That being said, you can import files to your computer by directly connecting to GoPro’s web server.
 The GoPro‘s web server is very basic and provides links to the camera files.